plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 | Number that did not fail| 80            | 160           | 120           | 360 (80%) |
 | Total                   | 100           | 200           | 150           | 450       |

 Now here is where the magic takes place!
-We need to compare, for each highlighted cell in the table, the number of products that were expected to fail (highlighted in green) to the number of products that actually did fail (the observed frequencies; highlighted in grey).
+We need to compare, for each cell in the table, the number of products that were expected to fail to the number of products that actually did fail (the observed frequencies).

 Observed vs. Expected Frequencies